lblod/resource-label-service/README.md

     - "logging=true"
 ```

-Then redirect the dispatcher route to the cache instead of the service:
+Update the dispatcher config to redirect to the cache instead of this service directly:

 ```
-match "/resource-labels/*path" do
+get "/resource-labels/*path" do
   Proxy.forward conn, path, "http://label-cache/"
 end
 ```

+Cache updating is not (yet) implemented.
+Hence, if labels change in the database, the `label-cache`  service must be restarted manually.

 ## API